bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 73°
-- overcast clouds
+- mist
-- 88% humidity
+- 94% humidity
-- 12 mph wind
+- 10 mph wind
-- 0.39 inches of precipitation in the past 24 hours
+- 0.43 inches of precipitation in the past 24 hours

 ## Temperature History